Risk-seeking: Theoretical background

+Utility function

 The utility function is convex for a risk-lover and concave for a risk-averse person (and subsequently linear for a risk-neutral person).
 Subsequently, it can be understood that the utility function curves in this way depending on the individual's personal preference towards risk.

 Below is an example of a convex utility function, with wealth, '$x$' along the x-axis and utility, '$u(x)$' along the y-axis.
 The below graph shows how greater payoffs result in larger utility values at an increasing rate.
-Showing that the person with this utility function is "risk-loving".Alternatively, below is an example of a concave utility function, with wealth, '$x$' along the x-axis and utility, '$u(x)$' along the y-axis.
+Showing that the person with this utility function is "risk-loving".

+Alternatively, below is an example of a concave utility function, with wealth, '$x$' along the x-axis and utility, '$u(x)$' along the y-axis.
 The below graph again display's an individual's utility function, however this time lower payoffs have a larger utility with respect to the original payoff (or "wealth") value.
 The utility values, although still increasing, do so as a decreasing rate.
 Showing that this person is "risk-averse".

-It is important to note that for prospect theory value functions, risk-seeking behavior can be observed in the negative domain $x<0$, where the functions are convex for $x<0$ but concave for $x > 0$.
+For prospect theory value functions, risk-seeking behavior can be observed in the negative domain $x<0$, where the functions are convex for $x<0$ but concave for $x > 0$.

-Psychology

-Child personality traits' effect on adulthood
+Psychological perspectives

 Research in psychology has explored the relationship between personality traits, developmental factors, and risk-seeking behavior across the lifespan.
 Studies suggest that low levels of childhood conscientiousness and higher impulsivity are associated with greater risk-taking tendencies in adolescence and adulthood.
 Individuals who exhibit poor impulse control are more likely to engage in behaviors with higher potential for harm, including substance use and reckless driving, whereas those with high conscientiousness tend to demonstrate more cautious and future-oriented decision-making.

 Risk-seeking behavior often peaks during adolescence, a developmental stage marked by increased sensitivity to reward and social influence.
 Zuckerman’s sensation-seeking theory describes risk-taking as part of a broader personality dimension reflecting the pursuit of varied, novel, and intense experiences, even at the risk of physical or social harm.
+Especially in sports, achieving positive outcomes, such as personal development and improved performance, may be associated with a willingness to take appropriate psychological and emotional risks.